yi-varicent/tap-salesforce/README.md

 ## Symon Specific updates

-Originally taps --discover takes a long time since it gest the schema of objects one by one, also it doesn't support getting reports.
+Originally taps --discover takes a long time since it gets the schema of objects one by one, also it doesn't support getting reports.

-- Added a new config to only discover one reprot or one object
+- Added a new config to only discover one report or one object
 - Added the ability to process reports

 # Quickstart